How to get your business online

 Lockyer says you may have entirely new questions from your customers that you aren’t used to responding to, and in a new format.
 Someone will need to monitor questions that come from your online store.

-If you’re already online you need to make sure that your website is transactional, Lockyer says.
-There are several options available that require varying amounts of technical support in order to get online.
+If you’re already online, you need to make sure that your website is transactional, Lockyer says.
+To sell online, you’ll find several options available, each requiring varying amounts of technical support.

-Growing your business online equates with higher revenues, direct communication with customers and easier access to global markets, says the recent BDC study, Expand Online.
+According to the BDC study, Expand Online, growing your business online is associated with higher revenues, direct communication with customers and easier access to global markets.